k5iogura/vinosyp/README.md

 - Ubuntu16.04 on intelPC
 - Nueral Compute Stick(1st generation), maybe ok with NCS-2(2nd generation)
 - **OpenVINO 2018.5.445(releases_openvino-2018-r5)**
+  If you work with OpenVINO-R4 see this repo. branch **"OpenVINOR4"**.
 ## Download and installation

 After registration we can get OpenVINO from [here](https://software.intel.com/en-us/openvino-toolkit).